OlivierLD/raspberry-coffee/Java-TCP-Python/src/main/python/nmea/README.md

 ---

 ## At work
+### A first example: ZDA
+We start with a TCP Server producing a ZDA Sentence, because this is simple.
+This sentence represents the current UTC Time and Date, it does not require any sensor, the current date is read from the Operating System, a ZDA string is generated, and pushed to the connected client(s).

+The method producing and sending the ZDA chains is `produce_zda`, in the script `TCP_ZDA_server.py`.
+This is the method to modify and adapt when the data you want to produce come - for example - from a sensor.

+### ZDA Server
 To start the server (port - and other parameters - can be overridden):
 ```
 $ python src/main/python/nmea/TCP_ZDA_server.py --port:7002 --verbose:true